Efficient micromirror confinement of sub-TeV cosmic rays in galaxy clusters: Results

 \subsection{Case of spatially intermittent micromirrors}

 Thus far, we have effectively assumed that the micromirrors permeate the plasma uniformly.
-In reality, the situation is more complicated: micromirrors will most likely appear in spatially intermittent and temporally transient patches wherever turbulence leads to local amplification of the magnetic field at a rate that is sufficiently large to engender positive pressure anisotropy exceeding the mirror-instability threshold (${\sim}1/\beta$; see, e.g., \citep{Melville_2016MNRAS.459.2701M,Squire_2023arXiv230300468S} and references therein).
-This gives rise to an effectively two-phase plasma, with two different effective scattering rates: $\nu_\mathrm{mm} \sim c^2/\kappa_\mathrm{mm}$ in micromirror patches and $\nu_\mathrm{res} \sim c^2/\kappa_\mathrm{res}$ elsewhere (instead of $\kappa_\mathrm{res}$, one could also use $\kappa_\mathrm{st}$ associated with the streaming instability -- see Section~\ref{sec3}).
+In reality, the situation is more complicated: micromirrors will most likely appear in spatially intermittent and temporally transient patches wherever turbulence leads to local amplification of the magnetic field at a rate that is sufficiently large to engender positive pressure anisotropy exceeding the mirror-instability threshold \citep[${\sim}1/\beta$; see, e.g,][and references therein]{Melville_2016MNRAS.459.2701M,Squire_2023arXiv230300468S}.
+This gives rise to an effectively two-phase plasma (see Figure~\ref{fig:visualization} for an illustration), with two different effective scattering rates: $\nu_\mathrm{mm} \sim c^2/\kappa_\mathrm{mm}$ in micromirror patches and $\nu_\mathrm{res} \sim c^2/\kappa_\mathrm{res}$ elsewhere (instead of $\kappa_\mathrm{res}$, one could also use $\kappa_\mathrm{st}$ associated with the streaming instability -- see Section~\ref{sec3}).
 For the purpose of modeling CR scattering in such a plasma, we introduce the effective micromirror fraction $f_\mathrm{mm}$ to quantify the probability of CR being scattered by the micromirrors.
-By definition, the effective scattering rate in a two-phase medium is \citep{Kalnin_1998JPhA...31.7227K, Kotera_2008PhRvD..77l3003K}: